-Every student in the Master of Fine Arts Fashion Design degree program is required to participate in one international seminar.
-It is recommended that students budget approximately \$6,000 in addition to fees for the MF 602.
-The budget is approximate and may vary.
+Every student in the Master of Fine Arts Fashion Design degree program is required to complete an international seminar.
+It is recommended that students budget approximately \$6,000 in addition to fees for the international seminar MF 602.
+These figures are approximate and may vary.
 Additional administration fees may also be required.